speedchecker/flutter_plugin/README.md

   }
 ````

 #### 5. Plugin can return user IP address and Internet Service Provider (ISP) name.
-You can call 'getIpInfo' method to get this information.
-It will be returned as a Map<String, String> object after test completed.
-Please, note that after stopping test before completion, it will not return IP and ISP values.
+You can call plugin's 'getIpInfo' method to get this information.
+It will be returned as a Map<String, String> object after test is completed.
+Please, note that after stopping the test before completion, it will not return IP and ISP values.

 ```dart
   Future<void> getIpInfo() async {